tresinformal/drakkar/fairytale.md

 Plotwist!!!
 They were both horses in disguise!
-They drank a lot of beer and rode into the sunset.. and they lived happily ever after.
+They drank a lot of beer and rode into the sunset..
+And went on until sundawn
+And sunset again...

+and they lived happily ever after.